 Bill served two terms on the GEMN Board and is currently GEMN’s treasurer, though no longer on the Board.
 During his decades as a mission leader Bill has organized, led and/or facilitated more than 500 short-term mission teams.
 He served as executive director of the Dominican Development Group, which carries out a wide range of mission work, program support, development and self-sustainability initiatives with the Episcopal Diocese of the Dominican Republic.
 His work included dozens of short-term mission trips each year from dioceses throughout the Episcopal Church and from other denominations.
 Bill served as an appointed missionary to the Diocese of the Dominican Republic through the DFMS and then as an Episcopal Volunteer in Mission (EVIM).
 Bill has long served on the Companion Diocese Committee of the Diocese of Southwest Florida.
 Currently he is executive director of the Province IX Development Group (PDG), which assists dioceses in Province IX and beyond to develop sustainable programs and diocesan self-sufficiency.
 Bill studied at the University of Cincinnati.
 He is the founder and president of Kunkle Contracting, Inc., a Florida-certified construction firm based in the Tampa area.

-Ms. Ayda Patricia Martin, President
+Ms. Ayda Patricia Martin

 Iglesia Episcopal Dominicana / Diocese of the Dominican Republic